Be a Voter - Voting Resources

 Voting ID

-In the state of Indiana, you have to bring an acceptable ID with a photo and printed expiration date.
+In the state of Indiana, you must bring an acceptable ID with a photo and printed expiration date.
 The following qualify as acceptable forms of identification:

 • Indiana Driver’s License